XLixl4snSU/sftp-backup/README.md

 - If theres a file `file.lock` in the `/backup/` folder on the SFTP server the script will wait until the files is deleted (check every 60 seconds).
 This is useful if you for example backup a backup and you don't want to transfer incomplete or inconsistent data.
 Just create a file called `file.lock`for the duration the contents of the directory are changed and remove it afterwards (easy to automate if you for example use a script).
-- You can run `docker exec sftp-backup backup-now` to manually start a backup
+- You can run `docker exec sftp-backup backup-now` to manually start a backup or use the OliveTin webinterface provied